 Burbank Unified School District provides home versions of the Microsoft Office Suite for all learners.
 However, BUSD does not provide any hardware or graphics software.
 There is some video equipment available for overnight and weekend use.

 All assignments will be submitted to Google Classroom.
-I will give you instructions on how to sign up during class.

 Remember: If you don’t turn a project in through Google Classroom, you will not get credit for your work!